-The MS2840A uses Microsoft Windows Embedded Standard 7 (hereinafter, referred to as "Windows") as the operating system.
+The MS2840A uses one of the following Microsoft Windows (hereinafter, referred to as "Windows") as the operating system (hereinafter, OS).

+- Windows Embedded Standard 7 64 bit ver. (hereinafter, WES 7) - Windows 10 IoT 64 bit ver. (hereinafter, Win 10)

 Settings for Windows and the system can be operated by connecting a mouse and a keyboard.